nuonco/terraform-provider-nuonco/docs/resources/docker_build_component.md

 page_title: "nuon_docker_build_component Resource - terraform-provider-nuon"
 subcategory: ""
 description: |-
-  Build any image in a connected or public github repo.
+  Build and release any image in a connected or public github repo.
 ---

 # nuon_docker_build_component (Resource)

-Build any image in a connected or public github repo.
+Build and release any image in a connected or public github repo.